8 Tips for Dealing with Holiday Stress

 Let go of ‘perfect’

-Magazine covers, movies, TV shows and advertisements paint a picture of what holidays *should* look like.
-Most of the time, these ideas of “perfect” cost a lot of money, hours of time and — let’s be honest — set designers!
+Magazine covers, movies, TV shows, and advertisements paint a picture of what holidays *should* look like.
+Most of the time, these ideas of “perfect” cost a lot of money, hours of time and—let’s be honest—set designers!
 If your tree and ‘Christmas table’ don’t look like they belong in the pages of Good Housekeeping magazine, does it really matter?
-Make your holidays what you can, and don’t worry about what cannot be.

 It is just one day